Department Of Orthopaedics

 Disc Replacement Surgery

-A successful disc replacement surgery increases motion, improves lifestyle of patient, while relieving the pain.
+A successful disc replacement surgery increases motion, improves the lifestyle of the patient while relieving the pain.
 Orthopedic treatment in India has reached a new bar and patients are now receiving world-class care and treatment.
-We at Max Healthcare believe in offering the patients right treatment and care straight from day 1 to the discharge day.
+We at Max Healthcare believe in offering the patients the right treatment and care straight from day 1 to discharge day.
 We also help the patients in knowing if they are the right candidates for a disc replacement surgery.
-The right candidate should have no previous history of a disc surgery, should not be suffering from osteoporosis, should not have any spinal deformity, should be in good health, should not be overweight, no history of arthritis or spinal infection and should have undergone at least a month of non-surgical treatment.
+The right candidate should have no previous history of disc surgery, should not be suffering from osteoporosis, should not have any spinal deformity, should be in good health, should not be overweight, no history of arthritis or spinal infection, and should have undergone at least a month of non-surgical treatment.
 So, if you are planning to undergo orthopedic treatment in Delhi, look no further than us.

 Total Knee Replacement Surgery